Employee Moving Expense Reimbursement

 Accordingly, beginning on 1/1/2018, all reimbursements of moving expenses to current or prospective employees will be reported to Payroll so that the appropriate taxes may be withheld from employee paychecks.
 This is true event if the expenses were incurred in a prior year, and the employee is not reimbursed until 2018.

-In the coming days, UConn Health will revise its Moving Expense Reimbursement Policy in light of these changes.
-In the meantime, departments and administrative units are requested to keep these issues in mind, and may consider communicating this issue to new or prospective employees who may be eligible for moving expense payments under an offer letter.
+Departments and administrative units are requested to keep these issues in mind, and may consider communicating this issue to new or prospective employees who may be eligible for moving expense payments under an offer letter.